aymenkerrouche/Aymenkerrouche/README.md

 - 👋 Hi, I’m @Aymenkerrouche
-- 👀 I’m interested in IT
+- 👀 Interested in IT
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently working with Flutter
-- ✨ I’m looking for Intership
+- ✨ Looking for experience